Hanis3-gatech/CS7641-Project-15/README.md

 With simulated data we unlock that capability to test if a regression algorithm can actually predict the important features/coefficients in challengingly high-dimensional data.
 Simulated data is the only way we can gain certainty as-to a regression algorithms performance.

 ### New Theory:
-**Perhaps it is the case that so long as the number of important features remains below the number of samples we have some hope of discovering them, no mater the dimensionality of a matrix.
-It is not so much that case that features being greater than samples is an issue, but more-so the case that important features being greater than samples is an issue.**
+**Perhaps it is the case that as long as the number of important features remains below the number of samples we have some hope of discovering them, no mater the dimensionality of a matrix.
+It is not so much the case that features being greater than samples is an issue, but more-so the case that important features being greater than samples is an issue.**

 Now, let's test this. **Let's throw every permutation of data that we can generate at our regression methods in an attempt to derive meaning.**